FarPay/PaymentWindow/README.md

-# PaymentWindow
+# Payment Window
-The FarPay PaymentWindow, is a secured payment window, that encapsulates all payment instruments, that are available in your FarPay subscription, enable your existing or new customers to create an payment instrument as well as starting a recurring payment flow.
+The secure FarPay Payment Window encapsulates all payment instruments, that are available in your FarPay subscription, enable your existing or new customers to create an payment instrument as well as starting a recurring payment flow.

 ## Scope
 This is a description of how to interact with payment window in your domain system.